VCSTDN2024/wede5020-part-1-assignment-1-Kaamilah-vc/README.md

 I used browser developer tools to preview the site on multiple screen sizes.

 ## Changelog Part 2 to Part 3
 From my feedback from Part 2, I made sure to check all the updated comments and apply comprehensive changes across my site.
 I ensured the changelog is detailed and well-documented, and that pseudo-classes were used effectively to style interactive elements and enhance user experience.
+And I also added new references.

 **For the final updates from Part 3:**

 •   **Enhanced Interactivity**

 To make the site feel more dynamic and intuitive, I added JavaScript features like a working search filter for product cards and tab switching for product categories.
 I also introduced collapsible sections and smooth transitions to create a more engaging experience for users.

 •   **Validated Forms**